ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

   :returns: The rendered HTML of the alert
   :rtype: String

-.. method:: getAllStandard()
+.. method:: getStandard()

-  Gets the rendered value of all standard alerts.
+  Gets the rendered value of the standard alert.

   :returns: The rendered HTML of the alert
   :rtype: String